Jean Segura Player Props: Marlins vs. Cubs

 Jean Segura At The Plate

-- Segura has picked up an RBI in two games this season, with multiple runs batted in once.
+- In 30 games played this year, he has not gone deep.

-- He has scored in eight games this season (32.0%), but has had no multi-run games.
+- He has scored in nine games this season (30.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.